stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/regent/README.md

 CUDA 5.0 or later (for GPUs, yet to be implemented/tested)

 ## Building ##
-The Makefile picks up the compiler and associated flags from environment variables.
-See e.g. ../../../compiler_setup/gnu.sh for sample settings for the Gnu compiler suite.
-If you are using Bash and the Gnu compiler then:

-    > . ../../../../../compiler_setup/gnu.sh
+The Regent implementation of NEMOLite2D uses a pre-compiled libgocean library, which is built by the Makefile with gfortran, and that library will be located in this directory.
+To build the required library for the Regent implementation, you just need to do:

     > make

-should build the required library for the Regent example (libgocean2d_io_mod.so)
+which should build the required library for the Regent example (libgocean2d_io_mod.so).

+Before building Regent, libgfortran.so must be visible on the $LD_LIBRARY_PATH.
 To build a binary version of the Regent code (optional), run

     > export REGENT_SCRIPT=/patch/to/regent.py